kestra-io/docs/content/docs/06.enterprise/apps.md

 title: Validate Compute Resources Request
 description: Approve or reject a request for resources
 flowId: request_resources
-flowRevision: latest # optional property
+flowRevision: latest # optional
-layout: # optional property
+layout: # optional
-  template: ADAPTIVE # LIGHT_MODE, DARK_MODE, PURPLE, etc
+  template: SYSTEM
   beforeSubmit:
-    displayInputs: xxx # by default ALL, can also be set to NONE
+    displayInputs: # by default ALL, can also be set to NONE
      - myfirst
      - mysecond
     displayOutputs:  # by default ALL, can also be set to NONE